HelamanWarrior/plug-world.com/content/posts/2023/raspberry-pi-home-server-setup-notes.md

 Cause I'm too lazy to lookup all the commands again...

+Quick update: I actually started using Ansible to configure the Pi.
+You can find [my code repo here](https://github.com/HelamanWarrior/pi-server-playbook) if you are interested.
+Code's not the best, still learning but it's been fun.

 # Docker Section

 Apps are fun.
 Let's begin with those.